concretecms-community-store/community_store/docs/start/README.md

 There is a 'core' Community Store package, which can then be expanded with further add-ons.
 Therefore the [concrete5-community-store organisation](https://github.com/concrete5-community-store) contains multiple projects.

-## Goals

-Community Store aims to be a highly configurable eCommerce solution for concrete5.

-Whilst it has sensible defaults and styling using concrete5's default theme Elemental, it aims to be as free as possible of its own styling - allowing it to be styled and customized freely to match a custom theme.

-Another goal is to provide shop components that can take full advantage of concrete5's strengths.
-For example, products or lists of products as blocks which allows for advanced permissioning, layouts and easy template overriding.
-There is also support for member creation and user group adding on the purchase of products, which then combined with concrete5's broader permissioning powerfully handles the control of pay-online content.

-On a technical level, Community Store aims to follow concrete5's 'best practices' and coding convensions.

 ## Key features

 - Highly configurable blocks for products, product lists, product filters and for cart links